bazelbuild/examples/cpp-tutorial/stage1/README.md

 )
 ```

-To build this example you use
+To build this example, use
 ```
 bazel build //main:hello-world
 ```

-If the build is successful, Bazel prints the following output:
+If the build is successful, Bazel prints the output similar to
 ```
 ____Loading complete.
 Analyzing...
 ____Found 1 target...